nestornorton/Digital-Curated-Repository-Teachers-Website/README.md

 ### Features:

 * Users are able to register on our website with use a .edu email and use a valid account with password to login.
-After a successful log in, the users are able to create a new post, view exit posts from both self and others, and edit their posts.
+* After a successful log in, the users are able to create a new post.
+* Users is able to view existing posts with pdf content from both self and others.
+* Users are able to search for a post's content title or descriptions in their homepage.
+* Users are able to see what posts they have uploaded in their homepage.
 * Function of sharing posts allows users upload multiple types of file like txt, pdf, image, and video.
-* Users are also allowed to rate and post a comment on existing posts.

 ### Known bugs and defects: